MaDHouSe79/mh-parking/README.md

 end
 ````

-## 🦹‍♂️ if you use a picklock or dar thief sscript you must use this trigger
+## 🦹‍♂️ if you use a picklock or car thief script you must use this trigger
 ```lua
 TriggerEvent('qb-parking:client:stolenVehicle', vehicle)
 ```